• Skip to primary navigation

 Your Stromboli is gonna need a good base.
 My Quick and Easy Pizza Dough is your best bud here.

-Shaping pizza dough for Stromboli
+Shaping pizza dough in rectangle

 No need for a rolling pin.
 Just flatten and stretch the dough with your hands.